 - Find the concealed tray underneath the boiler and locate the key and slot.

-- Then, insert the key into the slot, making sure it lines up with the ‘open padlock’ signal.
+- Insert the key into the slot, making sure it lines up with the ‘open padlock’ signal.

-- Then firmly push the key in and turn to the ‘closed padlock’ sign.
+- Firmly push the key in and turn to the ‘closed padlock’ sign.

 - Turn the white square nut clockwise so that water flows into the boiler, you should be able to hear this.